AnneAi/backend/README.md

 ## 4. Tests

-Run the test with the command `npm test`.
+Run the tests with the command `npm test`.
 All tests files are stored in the `test` folder.
+The libraries used are Mocha and Chai to perform unit tests.
+For them to pass you will need to set up a PostgreSQL database on your computer.

 ## Heroku apps